birdybro/MkDocs_MiSTer_old/docs/basics/video.md

 ;13 - 2048x1536@60
 ```

 This tells you that `video_mode=0` will set you to 1280x720 resolution at 60hz.
 For most people they will probably want to use 1920x1080 resolutiono at 60hz, so my advice would be to change this to `video_mode=8`.
-In the `ini-settings.sh` script it tells you what option does what resolution, so just select the right one for your display.
+You can also use the `ini-settings.sh` script, it will tell you what option selects which resolution, so just select the right one for your display.

 ### vsync_adjust